 What type of stitch is the stem stitch?

 This stitch is the basis of the stem stitch family of embroidery stitches.
 Other stitches in the family include the split stitch and the Portuguese stitch.

 Check out all of the embroidery projects on Create Whimsy!

 See my favorite 10 Easy Embroidery Stitches to Embellish Your Projects

-If you like the Stem Stitch, check out Chain, Chain, Chain Stitch for another fun outline stitch.
+Check out Chain Stitch for another fun outline stitch.